ultimate271/notes/достоевский/possessed/possessed01.02.01.Constance Garrett.md

 ventured on such jests in an extremely respectful form, and on rare, and carefully chosen, occasions.

+## About Varvara's intense relationship to her son
 All of us in her intimate circle felt--Stepan Trofimovitch more acutely than any of us--that her son had come to her almost, as it were, as a new hope, and even as a sort of new aspiration.
 Her passion for her son dated from the time